Tips for using your cards while traveling

-2. To save money while traveling, try to limit the use of cards that charge added fees outside of the United States.
-We will automatically waive foreign ATM fees charged by Centra.
+To save money while traveling, try to limit the use of cards that charge added fees outside of the United States.
+We’ll automatically waive foreign ATM fees charged by Centra.
 Other financial institutions may still charge you for using their ATM.
-It is a good idea to research fees for any other cards you plan to bring with you.
+It’s a good idea to research fees for any other cards you plan to bring with you.

-3. Be prepared in case of theft with several payment options, so you aren’t stranded with no way to pay.
-Also, if your card is declined due to suspected fraud, you will be happy to have another option to pay with.
+Be prepared in case of theft with several payment options.
+Having different options can help make sure you aren’t stranded with no way to pay.
+Also, if your card is declined due to suspected fraud, you’ll be happy you have another option to pay with.

-If it is suspected that fraud is occurring on your Centra card, Fraud Prevention specialists will contact you.
+If it’s suspected that fraud is occurring on your Centra card, Fraud Prevention specialists will contact you.

 - Credit cardholders will receive a call from Falcon.
 If needed, credit cardholders can reach Falcon at 800-337-3392.